-Kevin Byrne and former Ravens Head Coach Brian Billick were together at Byrne's home in Hilton Head, S.C. recently when the telephone rang.
+Kevin Byrne and former Ravens Head Coach Brian Billick were together at Byrne's home in Hilton Head, S.C. in March when the telephone rang.

 The timing was perfect.
 The Pro Football Hall of Fame informed Byrne that he will receive the 2023 Pro Football Hall of Fame Award of Excellence for his distinguished public relations career with the Ravens and Browns.